 Over the duration of the programme you'll be taught by academics in the field of Engineering Mathematics, such as:

 On this programme you'll have the opportunity to work on fascinating and wide-ranging projects.
-Below are example projects from the MEng Engineering Mathematics degree.
+Below are example projects from the MSc Engineering Mathematics degree.

 Colliding raindrops: how particles increase their size